 Does your glazier or glass supplier engage in best practice?

-AGGA accredited glazing professionals are specialists in their field, advising on thermal performance, wind load for cyclone and high risk areas, safety glazing systems for exterior and interior applications, and, more recently, on the introduction of bushfire glazing systems; all largely to protect property and lives.
+AGWA accredited glazing professionals are specialists in their field, advising on thermal performance, wind load for cyclone and high risk areas, safety glazing systems for exterior and interior applications, and, more recently, on the introduction of bushfire glazing systems; all largely to protect property and lives.

-An AGGA accredited glazier gives you absolute confidence in their professional ability.
+An AGWA accredited glazier gives you absolute confidence in their professional ability.
 They know the Australian Standards and take every step to ensure glass is fit for purpose and from a reliable source.
 They ensure all supporting documentation is verified and that the glass installed is fully compliant.

 Questions & Advice on Glass Standards

 If your issue is not covered in an Australian Standard it may be that an engineered solution is required and can be supplied by engineering professionals in accordance with the highest principals of the Standards.

 Where to Purchase Glass Standards